Alice in Suburbia

 Original title: Alice A4

 Pages: 237 pages

-Alice in Suburia shows through language and content that falling in love has its own absurd logic and that the ways of love are inscrutable.
+Alice in Suburbia shows through language and content that falling in love has its own, absurd logic and that the ways of love are inscrutable.
 Bråtveit writes with intensity about gender, class, power and rage.

 Alice lives in a block of flats in a suburb with her mother and sister.
-She yearns to escape from her roots, which she feels are holding her back from all she longs for.
-When she meets someone, he has a car and she believes that he can take her to another world.
-Together they drive the Autobahn in search for Wonderland
+She yearns to escape from her roots, which she feels are holding her back from all her longings.
+She meets someone she believes can take her to another world, and together they drive the Autobahn in search for Wonderland.

-Alice in Suburbia unfolds in a creative, mythological and illogical dialogue with Lewis Caroll’s children’s book Alice´s Adventures in Wonderland (1865.)
-In Bråtveit’s novel Alice is a young girl on the threshold to adulthood.
-In mulitple ways the novel tells how Alice hopes and believes to have found her first, great love, loses and finds herself again.
-As Alice grows older she seeks with fierce determination to fight her way out of and free herself from this love.
-But every time Alice thinks she is free, she finds herself once again imprisoned within her own illusionary liberation.
+Alice in Suburbia unfolds in a creative, mythological and illogical dialogue with Lewis Caroll’s children’s book Alice’s Adventures in Wonderland (1865.)
+In Bråtveit’s novel, Alice is a young girl on the threshold of adulthood.
+Alice hopes and believes she found her first, great love, only to lose it and find herself again.
+As Alice grows older, she fights, with fierce determination, to free herself from this love.
+Only to find herself, once again, imprisoned within her illusion of liberation.